meese-wj/Data_Analysis/src/DataStream/README.md

 # DataStream Library

-This is a summary overview of the named in this library.
+This is a summary overview of the named headers in this library.
 All types are defined within the `DataStream` `namespace`.

 **Disclaimer**: This library is still very much a work in progress.
 At this point, a DataStream has no advantages over an STL `vector`, other than it can handle non-contiguous data ranges (albeit slowly).
 Eventually, I want to make it have more convenience features, like file writing and maybe histogram generation.